lcarlaw/ensemble-viewer/README.md

 Purpose: Make interacting with Numerical Weather Prediction ensemble model output easier for the operational forecaster to aid in the of deliver of Decision Support Services to end-users and Deep Core Partners.

+The temporary website to access the application can be found here: https://f82808d9705f.ngrok.io

 ![](https://raw.githubusercontent.com/lcarlaw/ensemble-viewer/main/examples/qpf_03hr_lpmm.png)
 <p align="center">
   <em>Web application view for 3-hour QPF Localized Probability Matched Mean output